Colex317/deep_learning_challenge/README.md

 <img width="1029" alt="image" src="https://github.com/Colex317/deep_learning_challenge/assets/148498483/b70aa3e8-1a67-48d8-a4df-d0efe1fae691">

-**Compiling, Training, and Evaluating the Model**
+**[Compiling, Training, and Evaluating the Model]**

-- How many neurons, layers, and activation functions did you select for your neural network model, and why?
+**Number of neurons, layers, and activation functions used for the neural network model**

-- Were you able to achieve the target model performance?
+**Were you able to achieve the target model performance?**

-- What steps did you take in your attempts to increase model performance?
+**Steps taken in an attempt to increase the model performance included:**

+- Adding more neurons to a hidden layer.

+- Adding more hidden layers.

+- Using different activation functions for the hidden layers.

+- Reducing the number of epochs in the training regimen.

 ## Summary
 Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.